cssstats/core/readme.md

   - `specificity.max` number - maximum specificity as a base 10 number
   - `specificity.average` number - average specificity as a base 10 number
 - `getSpecificityGraph()` function - returns an array of numbers for each selector’s specificity as a base 10 number
+- `getSpecificityValues()` function - returns an array of selectors with base 10 specificity score in order
 - `getRepeatedValues()` function - returns an array of strings of repeated selectors
 - `getSortedSpecificity()` function - returns an array of selectors with base 10 specificity score, sorted from highest to lowest